kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 Graduation to Beta

-- Kubernetes Target 1.23 or later
+- Kubernetes Target 1.23
+- Set `WindowsHostProcessContainers` feature gate to `beta`
 - Go through PSP Linux test (e2e: validation & conformance) and make them relevant for Windows (which apply, which don't and where we need to write new tests).
-- Provide guidance similar to Pod Security Standards for Windows privileged containers
+- Provide guidance similar to Pod Security Standards for Windows privileged containers.
-- CRI Support for HostProcess containers
+- CRI Support for HostProcess containers.
   - Containerd release is available with HostProcess support (Either v1.6 OR changes backported to a v1.5 patch) - (https://github.com/containerd/containerd/pull/5131)
   - [Windows Host Process annotations](https://github.com/kubernetes/kubernetes/blob/7705b300e2085c3864bb1e49a7302bf17f080219/pkg/kubelet/kuberuntime/labels.go#L46-L50) removed from CRI.
 (Discussed at (https://github.com/kubernetes/kubernetes/pull/99576#discussion_r635392090))
-- OS support: Windows 2019 LTSC and all future versions of Windows Server
+- OS support: Windows 2019 LTSC and all future versions of Windows Server.g
-- Beta Feature Gate for passing privilege flag to CRI.
-- Extensive documentation around `HostProcess` containers on https://kubernetes.io/.
+- Documentation for `hostProcess` containers on https://kubernetes.io/.
   - Includes clarification around disk limits mentioned in [Resource Limits](#resource-limits).
-- Ensure that ephemeral containers are validated for HostProcess requirements.
+  - Documentation on docs.microsoft.com for building `hostProcess` container images.
+- Update validation logic for `hostProcess` containers in api-server to handle [ephemeral containers](https://github.com/kubernetes/enhancements/tree/d4aa2b45412bae677e14d44477a73288e3e987fc/keps/sig-node/277-ephemeral-containers)
+  - Note: If ephemeral container is also a `hostProcess` container then all containers in the pod must also be `hostProcess` containers (and vise versa).

 Graduation to GA:

 - Address any issues uncovered in alpha/beta
-- Remove feature gate for passing privileged flag
+- Set `WindowsHostProcessContainers` feature gate to `GA`
+- TBD

 ### Upgrade / Downgrade Strategy